The Working Origins Timeline

 Instruct with Language

 From 850 to 350 thousand years ago, several populations of interrelated ancestors lived across Africa, Europe, and Asia.
-Here they are described simply as Archaic Homo sapiens.
+Here they are described simply as archaic Homo sapiens.

 This period saw the rise of several important behaviors, including the use of iconic language, longer childhood development, improved deliberation and executive control, innovation in toolmaking, and the emergence of shared identity across groups and communities.